FAForever/faf-rust-replayserver/docs/architecture.rst

 The server, as a whole, interacts with the world in three ways:

-* It accepts connections on a TCP port,
+* It accepts connections on TCP ports: one for raw sockets, one for websockets,
 * It communicates with the database,
 * It saves replays to a directory.